LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Rotting Flesh.md

 Each level of Potency deals one point of bashing damage to the subject.

-**+1 Reach:** In addition, the subject suffers a –1 penalty to Social rolls for the Duration of the spell for each level of Potency of the spell (with a maximum penalty of –3) due to his horrific appearance.
+**+1 [[Reach]]:** In addition, the subject suffers a –1 penalty to Social rolls for the Duration of the spell for each level of Potency of the spell (with a maximum penalty of –3) due to his horrific appearance.